pivotal/docs-tap/aoa-dashboard/about.hbs.md

-# Overview of the Aria Operations for Apps dashboard for Tanzu Application Platform (Beta)
+# Overview of the Aria Operations for Apps dashboard for Tanzu Application Platform (beta)

 The Aria Operations for Applications (AOA) dashboard helps you monitor the health of a cluster.
 The AOA dashboard shows whether the deployed Tanzu Application Platform (commonly known as TAP)